docker-for-data-science/docker-for-data-science-tutorial/exercises/03_data_science_workflows_using_docker/README.md

 2. Sign up for an account

-3. You will need your user name later
+3. You will need your user name later.

 ### Downloading Notebook and Data